noir-lang/noir/docs/docs/how_to/how-to-recursion.md

 - `main`: a circuit of type `assert(x != y)`
 - `recursive`: a circuit that verifies `main`

+For a full example on how recursive proofs work, please refer to the [noir-examples](https://github.com/noir/noir-examples) repository.
+We will *not* be using it as a reference for this guide.

 ## Step 1: Setup